GitSumitUp/EmpowerHR/README.md

 # EmpowerHR: A Modern Employee Management System

 **EmpowerHR** is an employee management solution built with Angular and Spring Boot, using HeildiSQL as the database.
-It is designed to help organizations manage employee records, track performance, and simplify onboarding—all in a clear and effective way.
+It is designed to help organizations manage employee records, track performance, and simplify onboarding all in a clear and effective way.

 ## Key Features
 - **Employee Records:** Easily add, update, and view employee information.